awsdocs/amazon-ecs-developer-guide/doc_source/using_efs.md

 You can use Amazon EFS file systems with Amazon ECS to export file system data across your fleet of container instances\.
 That way, your tasks have access to the same persistent storage, no matter the instance on which they land\.
 However, you must configure your container instance AMI to mount the Amazon EFS file system before the Docker daemon starts\.
 Also, your task definitions must reference volume mounts on the container instance to use the file system\.
 The following sections help you get started using Amazon EFS with Amazon ECS\.

+**Note**
+Amazon EFS is not available in all regions\.
+For more information about which regions support Amazon EFS, see [Amazon Elastic File System](http://docs.aws.amazon.com/general/latest/gr/rande.html#elasticfilesystem-region) in the [AWS Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html) section of the *AWS General Reference*\.

+**Topics**
 + [Step 1: Gather Cluster Information](#efs-cluster-info)
 + [Step 2: Create a Security Group for an Amazon EFS File System](#efs-security-group)
 + [Step 3: Create an Amazon EFS File System](#efs-create)